younata/younata.github.io/_posts/2025-06-13-whats-new-in-testing-swift-6-2.md

 Note that `TestScoping` is a different protocol from `TestTrait` - your type conforming to `TestScoping` need not also conform to one of the Trait protocols.
 Though, there is an override doing the right thing in the extremely common case when your TestScoping type also conforms to `TestTrait`, which I took advantage of in the above code.

 Right now, there's not too much extra stuff you can do here.
 You don't have access to the contents of the `Suite`, nor do you have any access to the internals of the test.
 So it's rather limited compared to what it could be.
 The proposal mentions future directions expanding this, which are being actively discussed in the testing workgroup.
-I'm unsure when or if these'll land: this is really hard to get working with the type & concurrency system, plus the testing team is swamped with all their other priorities - like hopefully working with the SwiftUI team to support unit testing swiftui; look, I will single-handedly will this into existence.
+I'm unsure when or if these'll land: this is really hard to get working with the type & concurrency system, plus the testing team is swamped with all their other priorities - like hopefully working with the SwiftUI team to support unit testing swiftui; I will single-handedly will this into existence.

 #### Exit Tests